ICCCIVY/2420-Assignment-1/README.md

 ![verify](assets/verify.png)

-You can see that our new droplet **linux-droplet** has been created successfully!
+You can see that our new droplet **linux-droplet** has been created successfully.

 3. Connecting to Your Droplet